 It's now time to invest in our region's flood protection networks.

 The good news is that we are working together with Government and other territorial authorities to respond to the challenges faced by our communities due to the impacts of climate change.

 Our Resilient River Communities projects are part of a national programme of work announced in 2020.
 These projects are providing critical upgrades to parts of Murihiku Southland's flood defences with the help of funding from the Kānoa - Regional Economic Development & Investment Unit to Environment Southland to the tune of $13.875 million.

 Environment Southland's Resilient River Communities projects also aim to lift regional employment and provide a much-needed boost for the local economy.

-Other climate resilience projects are part of our Long-term Plan to build greater resilience to the impacts of climate change.
+Other climate resilience projects are part of our Long-term Plan to build greater resilience to the impacts of climate change across the region.